 Each person holding office as a member of the Gaming Commission under the Gaming Commission Act 1987 immediately before the coming into operation of this section continues in office as a member of the Gaming and Wagering Commission under and subject to the Gaming and Wagering Commission Act 1987 until the expiry of the term of office.

 ”.

-6 On the date as at which this compilation was prepared, the Public Sector Reform Act 2010 s.
-89 had not come into operation.
-It reads as follows:

-89. Various references to “Minister for Public Sector Management” amended

-(1) This section amends the Acts listed in the Table.

-(2) In the provisions listed in the Table delete “Minister for Public Sector Management” and insert:

-Public Sector Commissioner

-Table